 In 1973, Larroquette decided that acting was what he should be doing.
 Smalll movie parts gave way to his breakthrough in 1983 with the role of philandering but harmless prosecutor Dan Fielding on the hit sitcom “Night Court,” a part that earned him four consecutive Emmy Awards.

 Larroquette took enough time off from the series to appear in a string of movies, and in 1993 he got his own series, “The John Larroquette Show.”
 It allowed him to play a recovering alcoholic, a role that wasn’t much of a stretch.
-Since then John has appeared on “Boston Legal”, hosted the A&E show, “The incurable Collector”, “The Librarians” and is currently starring on the sitcom, “Me, Myself and I” on CBS.
+Since then John has appeared on “Boston Legal”, hosted the A&E show, “The incurable Collector”,and “The Librarians”.
+He is a Tony award winner for “How to Succeed in Business” on Broadway.

 Out of the Bottle and Into Life!